Frances Peck

 I’ve always been a writer.
 I was nine when I got my first typewriter.
 A red-and-white model designed for kids, it was cheap and lightweight, mostly a toy.
 But it made my stories and poems look official.
 They looked like writing.

 When the realities (and bills) of adulthood set in, I gave up my own stories and went to work on other people’s instead.
 As an editor, ghostwriter, and instructor, I helped thousands of writers, subject-matter experts, and students produce better material.
-I wrote a little under my own name, co-authoring the HyperGrammar website and writing Peck’s English Pointers, but mostly I stayed behind the scenes.
+I wrote a little under my own name, co-authoring the HyperGrammar website (later adapted into HyperGrammar 2) and writing Peck’s English Pointers, but mostly I stayed behind the scenes.

 Much as I enjoyed helping other people with their words, my own were clamouring to get out.
 After a decades-long hiatus, I tried writing fiction again to see what would happen.
 Like that, time folded back on itself, and I was caught in the magic of making things up.